 Here’s the trick…don’t think about it as exercising.
 Just tell yourself your only goal is to move more.
 And it doesn’t have to be long marathon workout sessions.
 Start with 5-15 minutes.
 Every little bit counts and will start to add up over time.
 You’ve got this.

 Take a little walk on your lunch break or after dinner.
 Dance around with your kids or go play games outside.
 Make it fun and keep it simple.
 Put a reminder on your phone to get up and move every hour!
-My new Garmin fitness watch notifies me to get up and move during the say.
-And then it tells me when I have met my steps for the day.
+My new Polar Vantage fitness watch tells me when it’s time to get up and move!
+The Garmin fitness watch that I had before this also notified me to get up and move during the day.
+And it tells me when I have met my steps for the day too.

 Choose Your Passion